KravchukOleksandr/Marcov-Chain-Monte-Carlo/README.md

 ## Description of the project

-There are three ipynb files: Ising_model (Modeling ferromagnetism in a crystal lattice), distributions_model (modeling distributions that are difficult to simulate using classical statistical methods), text_decoder (application of Marcov Chains in text decoding).
+There are two ipynb files: Ising_model (Modeling ferromagnetism in a crystal lattice) and distributions_model (modeling distributions that are difficult to simulate using classical statistical methods).
 The mathematical basis and algorithms are given in the files before the code.

-The text file Soliaris.txt is cleared of unnecessary characters.
-This file is necessary to Run text_decoder.ipynb.
-However, you can download any book in txt format and clear it with the usage of commented code.

 *Theoretical material was created with the usage of IPT NTUU KPI lectures.*